mkim52-bit/Basic-API/readme.md

+# NodeJS API made with Express

+# How to run

-Simple Nodejs Api using Express and Xampp to run server locally.
-To run open Xampp and start Apache and Mysql.
-Next, type 'node app.js' to start listening for requests in port:3000.
+* Open Xampp and start Apache and Mysql.
+* Type 'node app.js' to start listening for requests in port:3000.
+* Use postman to test get, post, put, and delete